 - Preheat oven to 350 degrees and line a baking sheet with parchment paper.

-- Pour by 1/4 cupfuls onto the prepared baking sheet and bake for 10-12 minutes or until the pancakes are just cooked through and fluffy.
+- Pour by 1/4 cupfuls onto the prepared baking sheet.
+(If necessary, spread out the batter gently with a knife; the pancakes will not spread too much while baking.)
+Bake for 10-12 minutes or until the pancakes are just cooked through and fluffy.

 - Serve with maple syrup, if desired.